 Attendance and Program Conduct Requirements

-The WFE program provides thirty-six (36) hours of instruction.
-The program runs for five (5) consecutive days, Monday 08:00 AM to 5:00 PM, Tuesday through to Thursday from 8:00 AM to 4:00 PM, and from 8:00 AM to 3:00 PM on Friday.
-Each day there is a 60 minute lunch break, usually from 12:00 noon to 1:00 PM.
+The WFE training program provides thirty-six (36) hours of instruction (lunches/breaks are not included within this 36 hours).
+The program runs for five (5) consecutive days between 08:00 AM to 5:00 PM, the final day should finish by 03:00 PM.
+There is a 60 minute lunch break each day, usually from 12:00 noon to 1:00 PM.
 Trainers aim to allow for a short break at the top of each hour.

 On the first day, from 8:00 AM to 10:00 AM, this time is used for administrative purposes.
 In this time, staff and students will introduce themselves.
 Following this, information about the week ahead will follow.
 The two hours is considered part of the overall program due to the vital information provided.
 The time allocated may be reduced assuming a smaller class.